Fumitaro Ohama

-Ohama is also the producer and creative director of mega fashion event "Tokyo Girls Collection" and the "World Runway".
+Ohama is also the producer and creative director of the fashion tournament "WORLD RUNWAY" and the art movement "UNCONDITIONABLE PROJECT.

 Biography

 Fumitaro Ohama graduated from University of Southern California in 1997.
 During his study in USC, he produced a charity event for Great Hanshin earthquake in 1995 at USC and made donation to Kobe, which later leads to establishment of Kobe Collection, a fashion event to promote and rebuild Kobe city and economy.

 He started working at Riviera Country Club (golf course at Los Angeles, CA)and became the chief project manager for "Nissan LA Open" and "US Senior Open 1998".

 In 1999, Ohama started his first own company, Branding group for internet, fashion and wedding business in Japan, and also produced wedding of Ichiro Suzuki, MLB player of Miami Marlins.